GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/oxtrust-ui.md

 ### Cache Provider Configuration

-There following supported cache providers (which can be selected via `cacheProviderType` combobox, see screenshot below):
+The following cache providers are now supported and can be selected via the `cacheProviderType` combo box field (see screenshot below):

 * [In Memory](#in-memory-cache-configuration) - recommended for small deployments only
 * [Memcached](#memcached-cache-configuration ) - recommended for single cache server deployment